Philip Kaufman's unrealized projects: Killer Spy

 In July 2001, Kaufman was reported to direct the long-in-development biopic about rogue CIA agent Aldrich Ames adapted from the book by Peter Maas.
 Screenwriter Henry Bromell was in talks to rewrite the film's script, with previous drafts having already been done by Stephen Rivele and Christopher Wilkinson, and John Logan.

 Prison Fish

 On August 21, 2001, Variety reported that Kaufman signed on to direct a film titled Prison Fish, for Phoenix Pictures.
 Jerry Stahl was in talks to write the script, based on a forthcoming memoir You Got Nothing Coming: Notes from a Prison Fish by Jimmy Lerner.
 Kaufman expected the tone of Stahl's script to be both gritty and funny; "His stuff is really amusing, in the tradition of Lenny Bruce."

 Daniel Deronda

 Variety also indicated that Kaufman was at the same time developing an adaptation of George Eliot's 1876 eight-part novel Daniel Deronda at Fox Searchlight.
+Kaufman himself mentioned his interest in adapting Daniel Deronda in a 2004 interview, describing it as a "big adventure story".